 Start the ArcGIS Pro Python 3 conda environment:

-From a batch file
+Start from a batch file

 To run a Python script from a .bat file, use call on propy: